Here is a handy list with the very best things to do in Italy with kids.

 6. Go on an Urban Adventure with Your Kids in Italy

-Italian cities are like a treasure box.
-You can spend hours upon hours of exploring them and still there will be hundreds of treasures and secrets left for you and your kids to discover.
+Italian cities are like a bottomless treasure chest.
+You can spend days and weeks exploring them and still there will be hundreds of riches and secrets left for you and your kids to discover and enjoy.
+There is so much to see and do, that it’s easy to get overwhelmed and end up missing some of the true highlights.

-One of the best ways to find out all there is to know about a particular Italian city or a certain part of it, is to hire a professional guide.
+One of the best ways to find out all there is to know about a particular Italian city or a certain facet of it is to join a guided tour and/or hire independently a professional guide.
 Italy has stringent training programs for its tourist guides.
-They not only need to know several languages but they also must have an incredibly deep knowledge of local history, art, and culture.
+They not only need to know several languages but they also must have an incredibly deep knowledge of the local history, art, and culture.

-For example, in February this year, our family joined a guided tour of Venice.
-The tour was specifically tailored to children and introduced them to the secrets and stories of the Venetian Carnival.
-Led by Arlecchino we walked all over the city stopping at iconic Carnival spots along the way to find out the stories behind them.
+While we mostly love to explore new destinations by ourselves, on occasion we happily joined guided tours in Italy to learn about particular traditions and customs from true locals.
+For example, a few years ago, we did a guided tour of Venice.
+It was specifically tailored to children and introduced them to the secrets and stories of the Venetian Carnival.
+Led by Arlecchino, we walked all over the city and stopped at iconic Carnival spots to find out the stories behind them.

 The children had a lot of fun and were active participants in the exploration.
 The tour was in Italian and it was organised by a local company called Park View Viaggi.
-Otherwise, for Venice, I can also recommend the English-speaking guides Luisella Romeo from See Venice and Erika Cornali from When in Venice.
-If they are busy, have a look at Best Venice Guides.
+Otherwise, for Venice, I can also recommend the guides Luisella Romeo from See Venice (tours offered in English and German) and Erika Cornali from When in Venice (tours offered in English and Japanese).
+If they are busy on the dates when you will be there, then have a look at Best Venice Guides – a directory of the best tour guides in the city of water.

 7. Let Your Kids Run Around a Historical Italian Square

 The piazza (meaning ‘square’ in English) is at the centre of life in Italy.
-Surrounded by the most beautiful buildings in town as well as some lovely cafes, bars, gelaterias and patisseries, this is where people flock to in the evenings for their traditional family walk called passegiatta.
+It is traditionally surrounded by the most beautiful and important buildings in town as well as some lovely cafes, bars, gelaterias and patisseries.

 Italian kids love running and playing on these large historical squares.
-While their parents sit in the nearest cafe sipping a cold caffè crema or aperitivo, their kids have fun running around, chasing a ball, and making friends with other children.
+While their parents sit in the nearest cafe sipping a cold coffee-based drink or an aperitivo, their kids have fun running around, chasing a ball, riding their bikes, and making friends with other children.

-Let your kids partake in this centuries-old ritual of kids coming together to be free under the watchful eye of their parents and to be able to run and have fun surrounded by some of the world’s most beautiful historic architecture.
+Let your kids partake in this centuries-old ritual of kids coming together to be free under the watchful eye of their parents.
+It is an extraordinary experience to be able to run around and have fun surrounded by some of the world’s most beautiful historic architecture.

-In Vicenza, don’t miss Piazza dei Signori which is a stunning sight any time of the day but it really comes to life in the early evening.
-In Venice, kids play football and run around on the smaller squares which are out of the main tourist thoroughfares.
+In Venice, kids play football and run around on the campi – the city’s smaller squares which often are out of the main tourist thoroughfares.

 8. Learn About Authentic Italian Food and Then Cook Some With Your Kids